HesthaNeo/hq-core-switching/README.md

                 <img width="861" height="433" alt="Screenshot 2026-02-05 204143" src="https://github.com/user-attachments/assets/728eed5c-ceba-4812-97fd-6dcb35ca2dd6" />
                 <img width="868" height="336" alt="Screenshot 2026-02-05 204710" src="https://github.com/user-attachments/assets/4988b0aa-73d0-4cfd-a791-3773d6bb62c0" />
         <h3>Step 12: Verify Connectivity In The Network</h3>
-             <p>- For the finaly step in this first milestone, we will now connect a etwork operations PC to the MGMT VLAN for management of the network and verification purposes.</p>
+             <p>- For the final step in this first milestone, we will now connect a network operations PC to the MGMT VLAN for management of the network and verification purposes.</p>